Complaints

 If your employer is suspending or withdrawing your security clearance, then you should have ordinarily been provided with written notice of this and details of any appeals process.
 If you have not received information about any appeals process available to you, you should first request this from your employer.

-- status updates on visa or citizenship applications,
+- delays in visa or citizenship applications

 These matters should be directed to the Department of Home Affairs in the first instance.
 If you are not satisfied with the response from the Department of Home Affairs, you may wish to contact the Commonwealth Ombudsman.

+These matters should be directed to the AFP in the first instance.
+If you are not satisfied with the response from the AFP, you may wish to contact the Commonwealth Ombudsman.

 We welcome your feedback.
 If you have a complaint about the IGIS, please email complaints@igis.gov.au and share your concerns and any steps you think we could take to remedy those concerns.